parashardhapola/scarf/docs/source/faq.md

 ## Can I use Scarf from R?
 Unfortunately, not yet!
 Please let the developers know if you would like to create an R API for Scarf.

+## Can I try Scarf without installing anything on my computer?
+Yes, you may try Scarf on Google Colab, an online notebook environment that allows running any Python code. {ref}`Check this out <colab>` for more details.

 ## What does Scarf's logo signify?
 Scarf's logo is highly inspired by the Human Cell Atlas's logo.
 Scarf's logo is composed of three circular fields, each composed of Voronoi cells representing